Statistical physics of learning in high-dimensional chaotic systems: FORCE training

 \subsection{Numerical simulations}

-In this section, we present a set of numerical simulations to show that the FORCE algorithm – as detailed in Sec.~\ref{sec_FORCE} and adapted to a random dynamical system – works to train it efficiently.
+In this section, we present a set of numerical simulations to show that the FORCE algorithm –as detailed in Sec.~\ref{sec_FORCE} and adapted to a random dynamical system– works to train it efficiently.
 We will focus on FORCE-II since FORCE-I can only be used to train simple functions \cite{sussillo2009generating}.
 We consider the confined model in Eq.~\eqref{dyn_sys} with $\mu(t)=C(t,t)$ and integrate numerically the dynamical equations at fixed learning rate equal to $\de t=0.01$.
-In particular, we consider $N=100$, $\alpha=0.001$ and $\hat{g}=0.7\sqrt{3/4}$ for all the dataset plotted in this section.
-In Fig.~\ref{sim_around_const} left pannel, we consider the task of learning first a constant output $f(t)=1$ and progressively add a small periodic perturbation around the constant value.
-In particular, we choose $f(t)=A+B g(t,\underline \omega^*)$ with $A=1$, and $B$ changes on each row of the figure.
-In the first row we have $B=0$ while for the second row $B=0.1$ and the last $B=1$.
-The function $g(t,\underline \omega)$ is defined as \beq
+In particular, we consider $N=100$, $\alpha=0.001$ and $\hat{g}=0.7\sqrt{3/4}$ for all the data-set plotted in this section.